Picolab/documentation-is-automation/WovynSheets/monthly_update.md

 1. Copy the first tab ("day") of the current month to a new sheet
 1. Visit the new sheet and give it the correct name for the new month
-1. Open Tools/Script Editor on the current month
+1. Open Extensions/Apps Script on the current month
 1. Select All and copy the script
-1. Open Tools/Script Editor on the new month and name the project
+1. Open Extensions/Apps Script on the new month and name the project
 1. Select All and paste the script
 1. Use File/Save to save the script (not sure where it's saved to, but seems to be necessary)
 1. Open Publish/Deploy as web app...